scoskey/m0037/notes.md

 # MATH0037 Lecture Notes

+Samuel Coskey

-## Part I: Introduction to propositional logic and set theory
+## Part I: Introduction to logic and set theory

 *Logic* is the area of study that concerns reasoning.
 It has of course been studied by both philosophers and mathematicians for several millennia.